For demonstration purposes, I pushed the cleaning rod a little further through the barrel past the crown than I normally would.

 After you’ve completed all of these steps, your rifle is now ready for your next hunt!

-Ending thought: Keep in mind to always properly store your rifle cleaning solvents.
+Ending thought: Always remember to store your rifle cleaning solvents properly.
 This is what happens when you forget to screw the cap all the way down after some range practice.

 Cleaning bench